Gene Watson: Biography

 In February 2012, Watson, celebrated his 50th year in the music business with the release of Best of the Best, 25 Greatest Hits.
 (His first single on radio was "If It Was That Easy", released in 1962).
 The collection of songs was re-recorded to recreate the originals as closely as possible.
 The project was produced by Dirk Johnson and released on Watson's own Fourteen Carat Music label.
-In June 2014, Watson released an eleven track CD, My Heroes Have Always Been Country, covering hits by some of his musical heroes such as Merle Haggard, Ray Price and Lefty Frizzell.
-On February 26, 2016, Watson released his 33rd studio album titled, Real.Country.Music.
-The 13-track CD contained traditional country music and the first single release is "Enough For You", a song written by Kris Kristofferson.
+In June 2014, Watson released an 11-track CD, My Heroes Have Always Been Country, covering hits by some of his musical heroes, such as Merle Haggard, Ray Price, and Lefty Frizzell.
+On February 26, 2016, Watson released his 33rd studio album, titled, Real.Country.Music.
+The 13-track CD contained traditional country music and the first single release is "Enough for You", a song written by Kris Kristofferson.
 In 2018, Watson released a gospel music CD titled My Gospel Roots.
-The first single from the 13-track release, "Old Roman Soldier" hit No. 1 on the Cashbox and Christian Servant Country Gospel charts in June 2018.
+The first single from the 13-track release, "Old Roman Soldier", hit number one on the Cashbox and Christian Servant Country Gospel charts in June 2018.

 Watson was inducted into the Texas Country Music Hall of Fame in 2002, and inducted into the inaugural class of the Houston Music Hall of Fame in August 2013.
-In 2018, Watson received the "Entertainer of the Year" Award from the R.O.P.E.
-Awards, an honor he shared with singer, Jeannie Seely.
-It was the first time in the history of the Awards that there was a tie in any category.
+In 2018, Watson received the Entertainer of the Year award from the R.O.P.E.
+Awards, an honor he shared with singer Jeannie Seely.
+It was the first time in the history of the awards that a tie occurred in any category.

-Watson was invited to join the Grand Ole Opry, by Vince Gill, on January 17, 2020.
+Watson was invited to join the Grand Ole Opry by Vince Gill on January 17, 2020.

 The Farewell Party Band

 The Farewell Party Band is his long-time backing band.
-They were named after his 1978 hit single "Farewell Party."
+They were named after his 1979 hit single "Farewell Party".
 Between 1982 and 1984, two studio albums were released credited to Gene Watson and the Farewell Party Band.
-The Farewell Party Band backed Watson on one of his solo albums, and they released one studio album on their own.
+The band backed Watson on one of his solo albums, and they released one studio album on their own.
 Several notable musicians were members of the Farewell Party Band, such as Tony Booth.
 While many other members have played with them since the 1980s, below is a timeline of just the members during their recorded output.